Skip to main content

 Some companies might need a much longer document…

-(Emphasis on ‘might’ as we remain sceptical) 🙄
+(Emphasis on ‘might’ as we remain skeptical) 🙄

 Either way, try to take a step back and remove that corporate brain for a second.